Dry cell battery poisoning

 Immediate emergency treatment is necessary after a battery is swallowed.

-Seek immediate medical help.
+Get medical help right away.
 Do NOT make a person throw up unless told to do so by poison control or a health care professional.
 Immediately give the person water or milk, unless instructed otherwise by a health care provider.

 If the person breathed in fumes from the battery, immediately move him or her to fresh air.